gobbolab/goblin-speaks/docs/index.md

 #### Use of Goblin Speaks Framework

-The machine muse use at least some piece of the Goblin Speaks framework such as components, software, model files etc..
+The machine must use at least some piece of the Goblin Speaks framework such as components, software, model files etc.
 How much or how little the framework is used is up to you.
 These machines can come in all shapes and sizes so there is no need to be picky on what is or is not considered a Goblin Speaks machine.
 If the machine operates, meets these criteria, and you consider it a Goblin Speaks machine, than it is a Goblin Speaks machine.